 Victoria Landu-adams

-Dr. Victoria Landu-Adams has over 24 years teaching and research experience.
-Her experience included teaching research methods and statistical analysis to undergraduate and graduate students on research methods, data collection, data analysis and interpretation for research and academic publications.
+Dr. Victoria Landu-Adams has been teaching and researching since 1992.
+Her experience included teaching integrated science, research methods, and statistical analysis to undergraduate and graduate students on research methods, data collection, data analysis, and interpretation for research and academic publications.
 She has taught graduate courses in Program Evaluation, Action Research, Research methods, (quantitative and qualitative design), and quantitative reasoning, respectively.
 Obtaining a Graduate Certificate in Qualitative Research and Certification in Grant Writing further increased knowledge of methodologies.
-Hence, she is proficient in research methods in all social science researches.
-She has successfully chaired and graduated several doctoral candidates to date
+Hence, she is proficient in research methods in all social science research.
+She has successfully chaired and graduated several doctoral candidates to date.
+She is currently one of the Academic Program Coordinators in Public Policy Administration at the College of Health Sciences and Public Policy.

 Education